Ultimate Green Dressing Guide: Recipes, Storage Tips & Health Benefits

 Green dressing bowl

-• Preservation power: Certain spices like mustard seeds and garlic have natural antimicrobial properties that help preserve your homemade dressings longer.
+• Preservation: Certain spices like garlic, mustard seeds, and oregano have natural antimicrobial properties that help extend the shelf life of homemade dressings.

 Spice Storage Hacks for Maximum Freshness